Chris Tan

-Christopher "Chris" Tan is a retired Filipino professional basketball player.
+Christopher "Chris" Tan is a Filipino retired professional basketball player and coach.

 Career

 A former De La Salle Green Archer, Tan played for Batangas Blades, Cebu Gems and Sta.
 Lucia Realtors.

 In Realtors, he played under his step-father Norman Black.

 Tan also served as an assistant to Black at Meralco Bolts from 2017 until 2020.

+Personal life

+He is married to actress, TV host, beauty queen, comedienne, television personality, host and entrepreneur Sherilyn Reyes on December 17, 2003.
+His children include Ryle Paolo and Anya Sabrina.